carpentries-lab/metagenomics-analysis/_episodes/10-Diversity-tackled-with-R.md

 Packages like Quiime2, MEGAN, Vegan or Phyloseq in R allows us to obtain these diversity indexes by manipulating taxonomic-assignation data.
 In this lesson, we will use Phyloseq.
 In order to do so, we need to generate an abundance matrix from the Kraken output files.
-One program widely used for this purpose is kraken-biom.
+One program widely used for this purpose is `kraken-biom`.

 But before we face our first storm in this code sea, let's learn one useful tool in RStudio.

 ## The terminal in RStudio
-RStudio has an integrated terminal that use the same language as we learn in the UNIX lessons.
-As well, R's terminal is an interface that executes programs, and is better to deal with long data sets than a visual interface.
+RStudio has an integrated terminal that uses the same language as the one we learnd in the Command-line lessons.
+As well, R's terminal is an interface that executes programs, and is better to deal with long data sets than in a visual interface.

-You can also known in which directory you are standing in the reminal,by using `pwd`.
+You can also known in which directory you are standing in the terminal, by using `pwd`.

 Let's explore the content of some of our data files.
 In order to do it, we have to move to the  folder where our taxonomic-data files are: